Shock (musical): OverviewShock is about the conflicts happening in a theater company, interspersed with the shows performed by said company - a "play within a play". The series focuses on the theme "Show must go on" with Koichi, the company's leader as the protagonist. Through his collaborations, conflicts, and reconciliations with the company members, the musical portrays a "stage of life" where even life is sacrificed for the ultimate performances. Koichi Domoto said “I'm completely different from Koichi”, but they both share an unyielding, uncompromising attitude to the stage, even when facing injuries or accidents. Koichi Domoto himself also stated that he was able to cultivate such mindset thanks to continuously performing this play.

-Under Johnny Kitagawa's production, SHOCK was originally intended to be a play that can impress the audiences even if they don't understand the speech.
-However, as an actor, Domoto Koichi wanted the stage to convey deeper meaning, and asked Kitagawa to make thorough changes, including the plot.
+Under Johnny Kitagawa's production, Shock was originally intended to be a play that can impress the audiences even if they don't understand the speech.
+However, as an actor, Koichi Domoto wanted the stage to convey deeper meaning, and asked Kitagawa to make thorough changes, including the plot.
 With Kitagawa's approval (“Just do what you like.”), Koichi started taking a substantial role in screenwriting, music composing and producing since 2005.

-After Endless SHOCK 2006, there were plans to end the SHOCK series and start a new play in 2007, also with Domoto Koichi as the producer and lead actor.
+After Endless Shock 2006, there were plans to end the Shock series and start a new play in 2007, also with Koichi Domoto as the producer and lead actor.
 However, due to high demand (demand for tickets was 14 times higher than supply), it was decided that the play would be performed again in 2007.
-SHOCK continues to be performed every year since, and is said to be “the stage of which tickets are the hardest to get in Japan”.
+Shock continues to be performed every year since, and is said to be “the stage of which tickets are the hardest to get in Japan”.

 During the noon performance on January 23, 2008, due to electricity failure, the play was cancelled and moved to another date (February 17, 2008) for the first time.
-Domoto Koichi deeply regretted this, and wrote on the official site: “It is truly regrettable that the performance couldn’t continue like the theme ‘Show must go on’.
-To the audiences who was looking forward to the stage, I sincerely apologize.”
+Koichi Domoto deeply regretted this, and wrote on the official site: "It is truly regrettable that the performance couldn't continue like the theme 'Show must go on'.
+To the audiences who was looking forward to the stage, I sincerely apologize."
 After the cancellation decision was made, all the cast came out to see the audiences off to the last one.
 The night performance that day still went on as scheduled.

 March 11, 2011, the Great Tohoku earthquake occurred during the noon performance's intermission.
-The audiences and some of the cast were evacuated to Koukyogaien, and the performance - incidentally, also SHOCK's 800th performance - was cancelled.
+The audiences and some of the cast were evacuated to Koukyogaien, and the performance - incidentally, also Shock's 800th performance - was cancelled.
 Due to aftershocks and planned power outage, performances could not resume as planned, and the rest of the performances that year were also cancelled.
-Cancellation announcement was made before the performance on the 13th by Domoto Koichi himself.
+Cancellation announcement was made before the performance on the 13th by Koichi Domoto himself.
 He then shook hand with and saw all the audiences off.